 However, it has many limitations, and with the news that it will be taking even more revenue from its Partners, many might be looking for Twitch alternatives.
 These platforms are great alternatives to Twitch for both content creators and viewers.

-8 Twitch Alternatives
+The Top 13 Twitch Alternatives

-Alternatives to Twitch if You’re Trying to Monetize
+8 Alternatives to Twitch if You’re Trying to Monetize

 1. Facebook Gaming

-You need ten thousand followers in order to start monetizing with Facebook.
+You need ten thousand followers to start monetizing with Facebook.
 That’s a huge number!
-And it’s very specific -it has to be a page, not a personal profile.
+And it’s concrete -it has to be a page, not a personal profile.
 It’s easy to friend a bunch of random people with your Facebook profile, but it’s not nearly as easy to get them to follow your page.
-Trust me, I’ve been trying to get people to follow Partners in Fire for ages, and I still barely have 200 likes.
+I’ve been trying to get people to follow Partners in Fire for ages, and I still barely have 200 likes.